-- Since we are working with SIDs in the recycler directory, identfy all users and their SIDs via the Windows registry - Open the graphical registry editor regedit.exe and navigate to - "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList - \rightarrow What users can be found there? - " Hint: For the meaning of special SIDs, have a quick look at http://support.microsoft.com/kb/243330 e O (

-• Which users have (already) recycled items on the system?
+- To get started we will examine the contents of the recycle bin that are stored in Windows XP under - C:\RECYCLER\<USER SID>\INFO2 - Since we are working with SIDs in the recycler directory, identify all users and their SIDs via the Windows registry - → Open the graphical registry editor regedt32.exe and navigate to - "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ Windows NT\CurrentVersion\ProfileList - → What users can be found there? - " Hint: For the meaning of special SIDs, have a quick look at http://support.microsoft.com/kb/243330 - Which users have (already) recycled items at least once on the system at some previous time?